Law school applications: Resumes

 Every law school accepts and most require a resume as part of the application package.
 You should always submit one—it’s one more way to tell your story.

-There are any number of resources available to help you create a persuasive resume, including the UMass SBS Pathways resume pages, the central UMass Career Services website, the Chase Career Center (at the Isenberg School of Management), and the other college-based career advisors.
+There are any number of resources available to help you create a persuasive resume, including the UMass SBS Pathways resume pages, the central UMass Career Services website, the IConnect (Isenberg’s Virtual Career Center), and the other college-based career advisors.
 You should take advantage of these resources.
-As you choose among the many formats available for your resume, there are only a couple of tips to remember for law schools:
+As you choose among the many formats available for your resume, there are only a couple of specific tips to remember for law schools:

 First, law school resumes may depart from the traditional one-page limit recommended for most entry-level resumes, unless a law school explicitly limits you to one page.
-If the combination of your education, work experience, community service and/or volunteer experience, and extra-curricular activities genuinely exceeds one page, then let it roll over to two pages.
+If the combination of your education, work experience, community/volunteer service, and extra-curricular activities genuinely exceeds one page, then let it roll over to two pages.
 Better that than tiny fonts or skimpy margins.
 If you are an alum and have built up substantial work experience, you probably started breaking the one-page rule already.

 Second, omit the extraneous “Objective” section still found on many resume templates (the reader already knows your objective is to go to law school), as well as any “Skills” section that only lists familiarity with normal office software applications (which most readers will assume you have).
 The Skills section may include less common software and other skills, however.